ENFORCE: Nonlinear Constrained Learning with Adaptive-depth Neural Projection

-We extend the evaluation to the following class of problems involving nonlinear constraints in both inputs and outputs, and perform high-dimensional analysis:
+Extending the linear benchmark setting above, we introduce scalable problems with nonlinear equality constraints in both inputs and outputs, enabling systematic high-dimensional analysis beyond the linear case:

 Here, $A \in \mathbb{R}^{N_C \times N_O \times N_O}$ denotes a tensor holding $N_C$ randomly generated symmetric matrices, while the remaining parameters follow the same sampling procedure as previously described.
 The varying parameter $x$ is uniformly drawn from the range $[-5,5]$, and the dataset dimensionality and split remain unchanged.
-We consider a problem with 200 variables and 150 nonlinear constraints.

-The results are reported in Table~\ref{tab:nonconvex_nonlinear_comparison}.
+We consider a problem with 200 variables and 150 nonlinear constraints.\\ The results are reported in Table~\ref{tab:nonconvex_nonlinear_comparison}.
 ENFORCE successfully predicts optimal solutions satisfying the set of nonlinear constraints across the whole test set.
 ENFORCE consistently achieves a 25× speedup in inference compared to the nonlinear programming solver, while maintaining the optimal objective within $6\%$.
 Traditional deep learning and soft constraint methods perform poorly when faced with nonlinear constraints, resulting in significant infeasibility or failure to approximate an optimal solution.
-Note that a comparison with DC3 is not included, as the original implementation does not support large-scale problem benchmarking involving nonlinear constraints.
+We do not report DC3 results for this nonlinear benchmark because the publicly available implementation is specialized to a specific hard-coded problem class (including problem-specific derivatives), and extending it to our setting would require substantial modifications.
 Once again, a scalability analysis across multiple problem dimensions is reported in Appendix~\ref{app:additional_exp} (Table~\ref{tab:scaling_metrics_nonlinear}).